Aeshenn/Aeshenn/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Ubuntu&pause=1000&color=0689D2&width=435&lines=Hey%2C+there+hooman!+%F0%9F%91%8B;I'm+Krystal+%F0%9F%98%8A;Nice+meeting+you+all!+%E2%9D%A4%EF%B8%8F)](https://git.io/typing-svg)

-A student who wants to learn programming and still confuses what she really want to do 😪 (UI/UX Designer or Front End Developer).
-Anyways, please bare with me I'll get there one step at a time. 😫
+A student who wants to learn programming but is still confused about what she really wants to do as a UI/UX Designer or Front End Developer.
+Have a knowledge of Java and Python and experience designing in Figma, Canva, and WordPress.
+I am currently learning HTML and CSS.

+"The way to get started is to quit talking and begin doing!"💗

 - 📫 How to reach me: Dm me on Instagram.
 - 😄 Pronouns: She/Her